Benes Ayo: Involvement in pro-Russian unrest in Ukraine

 Ayo later reported taking part in pro-Russian operations in Debaltseve and near Stanytsia Luhanska among other places and being promoted to sergeant, going from a gunner on an artillery howitzer to a member of a motorized infantry brigade.
 In the middle of April 2019, Ayo was declared a suspect by the Latvia's State Security Service in a case regarding illegal participation in the pro-Russian unrest in Ukraine.

 In early 2020, Ayo entered Russia using a passport from the unrecognised Donetsk People's Republic.
 He was later detained in Yarensk, Arkhangelsk Oblast, where Ayo was planning to take part in a protest against the construction of a garbage landfill.
 The Latvian Prosecutor General's Office requested his extradition to Latvia, while Ayo asked Vladimir Putin for political asylum in Russia.
 Ayo was released from prison in February 2020 and granted political asylum in Russia in October.

 Ayo joined the Communist Party of the Russian Federation some time after 2020, according to the party's website.

 On 17 May 2021, a Latvian court in Riga found Ayo guilty of "calling for the violent overthrow of the government, the liquidation of Latvian independence, and the undermining of the territorial integrity of Latvia".
 He was sentenced in absentia to two years and six months in prison, as well as one year of probation.

 In December 2022, Ayo was granted Russian citizenship.
-On 6 February 2023, the Latvian Citizenship and Migration Affairs Office revoked Aijo's Latvian citizenship.
+On 6 February 2023, the Latvian Citizenship and Migration Affairs Office revoked Ayo's Latvian citizenship.